serge-sans-paille/isl/doc/schedule_tree.rst

         { S0[i,j] -> [j] }
         { S1[i,j] -> [j] }

-The three above representation defines the same mapping.
+The three above representation define the same mapping.

 If all the nodes of a `tree` have a single child, then the `tree` is a `branch`.